ipfs-examples/test-ipfs-example/README.md

 ### Browser tests

-To run node js tests, create a test file similar to:
+To run browser tests, create a test file similar to:

 ```js
 import { setup, expect } from 'test-ipfs-example/browser'